 Head to Harajuku’s boutiques and malls to shop for trendy fashion.

-It’s also worth taking a Harajuku pop and fashion culture tour to help you understand some of the weird sights.
+It’s also worth taking a Harajuku pop and fashion culture tour to help you understand some weird sights.

 PARCO is at 15-1 Udagawacho, Shibuya City.